monsoonco/AndroidChallenge/README.md

 #Monsoon Android

-Your assignment is to build to-do-list Activity that looks like main_screen.png / show_edit_screen.png.
+Your assignment is to build a to-do-list Activity that looks like the main_screen.png / show_edit_screen.png.
-All assets you need is included in assets folder.
+All assets you need are included in assets folder.

 ###High level Features
 - Show a list of user inputed tasks